WHua0/Midterm/readme.md

      + While not following any particular design patterns, class CSVFileChecker utilizes staticmethods to adhere to the Single Responsiblity Principle (SRP) of checking and validating directories and files
    + csvfactory.py
      + https://github.com/WHua0/Midterm/blob/master/app/filehandler/csvfactory.py
-     + Factory Method Design Pattern for class CSVHandler with staticmethods that manipulate CSV files and an instance of history with exception handling.
+     + Factory Method Design Pattern for class CSVHandler with staticmethods (save_history_to_csv_file, delete_csv_file, and load_csv_file_to_history) that manipulate CSV files and History dataframe with exception handling.
    + filehandler
      + https://github.com/WHua0/Midterm/blob/master/app/filehandler/__init__.py
-     + Facade Design Pattern for class FileHandler with a staticmethod that acts as an interface for csvfactory.py
+     + Facade Design Pattern for class FileHandler with a staticmethod CSVCommands that acts as an interface for csvfactory.py methods (save, delete, and load)

 ### App
    + plugins